India finesses its Afghan policies

 Afghans have enormous goodwill toward India.
-Delhi’s $1 billion dollar assistance program will nurture that goodwill, provide underpinning for enduring friendship and enhance India’s ‘soft power’.
-The Afghan people are wearied of war and it is to India’s advantage not to be perceived as fueling their war.
+Delhi’s US$1 billion dollar assistance program will nurture that goodwill, provide underpinning for enduring friendship and enhance India’s ‘soft power’.

 There are two good things about the outcome of the visit to Delhi on Tuesday by Afghan President Ashraf Ghani.